00:00-00:05

 Caption: Please see Important Safety Information throughout this video and accompanying Prescribing Information and Medication Guide.
 Instructions for Use are included with the device.

-Narrator: This slide presents the percentage of patients treated with Taltz (both observed and modified nonresponder imputation) in the open label extension period of UNCOVER-3 sustaining PASI 75, 90 and 100 response rates through week 264.
+Dr. Mark Jackson: This slide presents the percentage of patients treated with Taltz (both observed and modified nonresponder imputation) in the open label extension period of UNCOVER-3 sustaining PASI 75, 90 and 100 response rates through week 264.
 It demonstrates that patients taking Taltz achieved a rapid response at week 12 and maintained durable response through 5 years.
 The chronic nature of psoriasis and the duration of this patient’s disease really underscores the importance of this long-term data, as well as the rapid onset of action that I know he wanted.

 Caption: Taltz Provided a Consistent Range of Response Through 5 Years5-7